alfmunny/hidden-markov-model/README.md

 ### Weahter

-By knowing the yesterday's weather to predict today's weather according the oberservations.
+By knowing yesterday's weather to predict today's weather according to the oberservations.

 State posibilities: